Toloka/docs/en/template-builder/templates/product-recognition-in-images.md

 For this type of project, you can use the **Product recognition in images** preset.

-This preset is used for recognizing products in images by labeling objects and areas.
+You can use this preset to classify, rate or moderate content.
+The preset can also be used to label images for computer vision training.

-Take a look at the example: the labeling interface includes an image and a bounding box.
+Take a look at the example: the interface includes an image and tools for labeling objects and areas within it.

 Note that validation and task layout are already configured in this Template Builder sample code.